albertaleksa/machine-learning-zoomcamp/notes/week_02_regression/05_linear_regression_simple.md

 ![exp](images/05_linear_regression_simple_09_exp.png)

-### Getting exponents
+### Converting Predictions

-To get price from prediction we need to get exponent ('-1' to undo the '+1' we did inside log):
+To convert the logarithmic prediction back to the original price, you can use:
 ```python
 np.exp(12.312) - 1
 >> 222347.2221101062